Libensemble/libensemble/docs/welcome.rst

 Welcome to libEnsemble's documentation!
 =======================================

-libEnsemble is a library to coordinate the concurrent evaluation of dynamic ensembles of calculations.
+libEnsemble is a Python toolkit for coordinating asynchronous and dynamic ensembles of calculations.

 * New to libEnsemble?
 Start :doc:`here<introduction>`.
 * Try out libEnsemble with a :doc:`tutorial<tutorials/local_sine_tutorial>`.